 Floor safe

 A certain variation on the theme of safes designed to be invisible are floor safes.
 These units are embedded in the floor and poured with concrete all around, and the door is covered with panels so you can literally walk around the safe.
+This makes them extremely difficult to remove or tamper with.
 It is a bit of a hassle to get inside it, but in this case concealment is the priority.
 The doors of floor-mounted safes open upwards thanks to pneumatic supports.

 What can be stored in a home safe?

 A home safe is designed to serve you, so you can store anything that is valuable to you.
-This could be important documents, valuables, family heirlooms, weapons or data carriers.
+This could be important documents, precious things, family heirlooms, weapons or data carriers.
+Protecting these items is of great value, as it ensures their safety and preserves their worth for years to come.
+Investing in a reliable strongbox brings additional value to your home security by combining quality, reliability and cost-effectiveness.
 Safes are designed to give you a sense of security when you are not at home.
 A safe at home, whether it contains documents or financially valuable items, is meant to give you comfort and help you in your everyday life.